 The Center is pleased to announce that Megan Clubb, CEO of Baker Boyer Bank; Urban Eberhart, farmer and irrigator from the Kittitas Valley; and Dave McShea, Partner at Seattle law firm Perkins Coie have joined its Advisory Board.
 Advisory Board member Deborah Moore of the Washington Agriculture and Forestry Program has decided to step down; the Center is grateful for her service.
 We also said farewell to our Administrative Coordinator Michelle Norman, who accepted a job as Events Manager for the Washington Arboretum Foundation and intern Aubrey Beals, who will complete her graduate studies at the UW Evans School of Public Policy and Governance.
 Welcome to the new faces; all the best to those moving on!

 As 2015 comes to a close, be sure to remember the Ruckelshaus Center in your year-end giving.
 Thanks to private support like yours, the Center continues to serve as a neutral resource for collaborative and sustainable problem solving throughout the Pacific Northwest.
 It’s also a great way to congratulate Bill Ruckelshaus on winning the Presidential Medal of Freedom.
 Gifts are eligible for donor credit at either or both UW and WSU.
 Contributions of $1,000 or more will qualify you to become a member of our Chairman’s Circle and enjoy complimentary admission to our Chairman’s Circle Luncheon and other events.
 For those interested in supporting the long-term priorities of the Center, consider contributing to our Endowment for Excellence.
-Donate by clicking here, or feel free to contact us via phone at (509) 219-2418, or email at email@example.com.
+Donate or feel free to contact us via phone at (509) 219-2418, or email at email@example.com.